Consitution of the Graduate Students Association

 Adequate notice and fair opportunity to be heard shall be provided for every item under consideration by the GSA.
 In particular:

-- no item shall be considered at a regular meeting of the Forum or the Assembly unless it has previously been placed on the agenda for that meeting, except that a two-thirds (2/3) vote of either the Forum or the Assembly shall be sufficient to place an item on the Agenda for that meeting;
+- no item shall be considered at a regular meeting of the Forum unless it has previously been placed on the agenda for that meeting, except that a two-thirds (2/3) vote of either the Forum shall be sufficient to place an item on the Agenda for that meeting;

 - no Officer, Delegate, or Representative shall be the subject of disciplinary action by the GSA unless a written statement alleging the specific improprieties is presented to that individual seven (7) days before such a mater is considered by a governing body of the GSA; and